CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/a49.png)

-10. Enter you user credentials access the workspace.
+10. Enter the user credentials to access the workspace.

    - Username: *Paste username* **WVD User-02** *which you copied earlier(for example: **WVDUser-02@azurehol1055.onmicrosoft.com**), then click on **Next**.*